lamdu/lamdu/doc/NameAutoGen.md

 In textual programming languages, functions and variables are referred to by their names.
 One cannot give two variables the same name, as there would be no way for the compiler to know which of variables a user is referring to.

+## Name overloading

-Some langauges, like C++, do have some mechanisms for "overloading", where the compiler infers which of several functions with the same name to call based on the number of arguments is was given and their types.
-In that case there may still be a clash (a compilation error) when the types of the functions also match.
+Some langauges, like C++, do have some mechanisms for "overloading".
+The compiler infers which of several functions with the same name to call based on the "function signature" inferred at the call site.

 ## When names clash in Lamdu